pkibbey/pkibbey.github.io/src/content/blog/web-performance.md

 color: 'linear-gradient(to bottom right, #27AE60, #2ECC71)'
 tags:
   - Performance
-  - Web Vitals
+  - Web Development
-  - Optimization
   - Frontend
   - UX
 author: Phineas
 ---

-### The Critical Role of Web Performance

-In today's digital landscape, web performance isn't just a technical metric—it's a fundamental aspect of user experience that directly impacts business success.
-Users expect instant gratification; a delay of even a few seconds can lead to significant drops in engagement and conversion rates.
+_In today's digital landscape, web performance isn't just a technical metric—it's a fundamental aspect of user experience that directly impacts business success.
+Users expect instant gratification; a delay of even a few seconds can lead to significant drops in engagement and conversion rates._

 ### Key Performance Metrics That Matter